-To pinpoint a specific iPad 3rd Gen by a variety of different identifiers -- including the last four characters of its Serial Number -- please refer to EveryiPad.com's Ultimate iLookup feature as well as the EveryMac app available for iOS 5 or later and Android.
+To pinpoint a specific iPad 3rd Gen by a variety of different identifiers -- including its Serial Number -- please refer to EveryiPad.com's Ultimate iLookup feature as well as the EveryMac app available for iOS 5 or later and Android.

 Connectivity & Battery Life Differences

 The iPad 3rd Gen models are differentiated by connectivity and battery life.